jpison/GAparsimony/Readme.md

 GA-PARSIMONY evolution

-Show the percentage of appearance for each feature only of elitists.
+Show the percentage of appearance of each feature in the elitists.

 ``` {.r}
 # Percentage of appearance of each feature in the elitists